daisygunn/grow-restaurant/README.md

 ### Manual Testing

+I have tested this project manually myself and have also had it peer reviewed & testing by friends and family on multiple devices and screen sizes.

 [TESTING.md](TESTING.md)

 ### Automated Testing

 I have used the Coverage library throughout testing to keep track of how much of my code was covered by the tests I had written.
+From running the coverage report my website has 79% of my Python code tested.

 To generate your own coverage report from the command line:

 1. Install the package using `pip3 install coverage`
 2. Run `coverage run manage.py test`
 3. Then `coverage html` to generate the report
-4. You can view the report in a browser by opening the `index.html` file from inside the `htmlcov` folder.
+4. You can view the report in a browser by using the command `python3 -m http.server` and opening the `index.html` file from inside the `htmlcov` folder.

 ### Bugs and Fixes

  - I noticed that upon submitting the reservation form the month was always saved as January (01) no matter what date the user had selected.
-To fix this I stopped using 'cleaned-data' to retrieve the information from the post request and reformatted the date myself using `strptime`.
+To fix this I stopped using `[cleaned-data]` to retrieve the information from the post request and used `request.data.POST` instead and reformatted the date myself using `strptime`.

  - After deploying my project to Heroku I had an issue with my header, the background image wasn't loading with the file path `assets/images/header-background.jpg`, after discussing the issue with others we concluded that due to me linking an image within the static directory in my css file (that was also in the static directory) this is what was causing the problem.
 For that reason I have linked directly the Cloudinary image url.

+- At various stages of my testing, upon submitting the contact form some users received a 500 error, this was due to Gmail preventing my application from logging in.
+I would receive an email to alert me of this login attempt and so I have had to enable these permissions a handful of times in order for it to work.

 ---
 ## Deployment